superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 - **Latency**: Hybrid search involves performing two search algorithms, so it may be slower than a semantic search when executing on a large knowledge corpus.
 - **Computational Expense**: Developing and customizing models for hybrid search can be computationally expensive.
 It's best to consider hybrid search only if your system requires keyword-backed results.
 - **Native Support in Databases**: Not all vector databases support hybrid search.
 You need to ensure the vector database you choose does.
+- **Metadata**: For use cases that require metadata to be embedded in the vector itself, hybrid search may not be an optimal approach.

 That being said, there _are_ many vector databases that incorporate functions that implement hybrid search - e.g., Pinecone, ElasticSearch, Apache Cassandra, and Weaviate.
 Check out the [Vector DB Comparison table](https://vdbs.superlinked.com/) to see if your vector database supports hybrid search.